 3. Spray with Wilt Stop®

 Evergreen leaves have more surface from which to lose water, so they are more susceptible to winter desiccation (drying).
 This can be prevented with an anti-desiccant spray like Wilt Stop that helps to seal in moisture and protect your broad and narrow-leafed evergreens.

 Wilt Stop is it is natural and non-toxic— made from the resin of pine trees—and it forms a soft, clear and flexible barrier over foliage to prevent your evergreen from drying out.

-If the evergreens are planted on the south or southwest side of your home, they may be getting the worst of the winter winds and scalding winter sun, a stressful combination for our evergreens.
+If evergreens are planted on the South/Southwest side of your home, they may be getting the worst of the winter winds and scalding winter sun – a damaging combo.
+Watch the video above for best examples.

 Post sturdy metal or wooden stakes at an angle around the evergreen trees, then wrap with burlap, making sure to keep the top open for light and air flow.
 The natural, porous fiber of the burlap or similar fabric allows some wind to pass through, making it resilient enough to withstand the wind, but minimizing the strongest, coldest gusts from reaching your evergreen.
 This can also minimize the accumulation of large amounts of drifting, damaging snow.
 When the snow starts to accumulate in the winter it helps keep rabbits from being up to sneak under and munch on your plant when they are wanting to start eating anything they can find.
 Use of animal repellents is also recommended if you have a large number of animals around your home.

 This is the same philosophy that is used when we buddy-tape a weaker, sprained or broken finger to a stronger one for support.

 Some evergreens have multiple leaders or two dominant branches.
 On their own, they can be more susceptible to breakage from heavy snow and ice at the area where the trunk branches into two.